The Teacher Grant application for 2023-2024 is now open!

 To be eligible to receive a Grant, a teacher must be employed by the Germantown School District, both at the time of application and at the time reimbursement is requested.

-Grants are intended to reimburse a recipient for the costs of:
+Grants are intended to reimburse a recipient for qualified development and educational costs of:

-(a) Approved professional development activities such as professional seminar or workshop which will benefit your curriculum;
+- Professional development activities such as professional seminar or workshop which will benefit your curriculum

-(b) Approved educational supplies for use in the classroom; and/or
+- Educational supplies for use in the classroom

-(d) Grants will not be given for travel/lodging expenses in association with development activities.
+- Grants will be not be given for travel/lodging expenses in association with professional development activities

-Grants for professional development activities must be utilized for courses taken during the current or following academic year or the recipient will forfeit the Grant.
+- Grants for professional development activities must be utilized for courses taken during the year in which the application is approved or the following academic year.
 Grants for other costs may be used to reimburse the teacher for costs incurred during the academic year in which the application is submitted, however, preference will be given to costs to be incurred in the academic year following the date of the award of the Grant.
 In any event, all Grants should be utilized during the academic year in which the application is submitted or the following academic year.
-Unless otherwise agreed by the Scholarship Committee, any Grants not used within said time period will be forfeited.
-The Scholarship Committee may consider extending the time period within which a Grant may be used upon application by the recipient.
+Unless otherwise agreed by the Grant Committee, any Grants not used within said time will be forfeited.
+The Grant Committee may consider extending the time that a Grant may be used only at the time of application by the applicant.

-Grants are limited to $500.00 per teacher per year.
+- Grants are limited to $1,250.00 per teacher, per year.
 Grants are one-time awards.
 Grant recipients may apply for Grants that involve the same or similar supplies or projects; however, preference will be given to new applications.

 All faculty currently teaching within the Germantown School District are candidates for the Education Grant.
 Applications are due to the GHS counseling office by the due date.
 The Scholarship Committee will administer and evaluate all applications.
 Scholarship Committee members are not permitted to participate in the selection process if they have spouses or family members applying for a Grant.
 The philosophy of the Board in awarding Grants is to identify those teachers who have defined goals and plans to improve education for both students and peers in the Germantown School District.